Filene's Basement: History

 The history of Filene's Basement is intertwined with that of the venerable Filene's chain.
 In 1908, Edward A. Filene, son of the founder of Filene's, William Filene, came up with the idea of selling surplus, overstock, and closeout merchandise in the basement of his father's store.
 Filene's "Automatic Bargain Basement", as it was originally called, opened in 1909 beneath the Downtown Crossing location.

 Filene's Basement, and its sister company, Filene's Department Store, were wholly owned by Federated Department Stores of Cincinnati.
 The two entities shared many operating systems, including payroll, benefits, and a common credit card.
-Top executives, at the time, included: Sam DiPhillippo (Marketing), Audie Dunham and Kathleen Collman (HR), and others.
+Top executives, at the time, included: Sam DiPhillippo (Marketing), Audie Dunham and Kathleen Collman (HR).

-Following the ill-fated acquisition of Federated by Campeau Corp. of Canada, Filene's Basement was spun off.
+Following the ill-fated acquisition of Federated by Campeau Corporation of Ottawa, Filene's Basement was spun off.
 It became a privately held venture in a LBO arrangement led by then-CEO & President Jim Anathan, Chairman Sam Gerson, and other investors.
 The entity became known as "Filene's Basement, Inc." and remained headquartered in Wellesley, Massachusetts.

 In April 1988, Filene's was purchased and acquired by May Department Stores, and the fortunes of the stores diverged.
 Filene's Basement, now a separate company, embarked on a massive but ill-advised strategy of expansion that, ten years later, in August 1998, forced the chain to seek Chapter 11 bankruptcy protection; more than 30 outlets were shuttered.
 Filene's Basement's journey through the bankruptcy process was brief, and expansion soon resumed, albeit more cautiously.